Khmelnytsky Uprising: Jews

 Most Jewish communities in the rebellious Hetmanate were devastated by the uprising and ensuing massacres, though occasionally a Jewish population was spared, notably after the capture of the town of Brody (the population of which was 70% Jewish).
 According to the book known as History of the Rus, Khmelnytsky's rationale was largely mercantile and the Jews of Brody, which was a major trading centre, were judged to be useful "for turnovers and profits" and thus they were only required to pay "moderate indemnities" in kind.
-One estimate (1996) reports that 15,000-30,000 Jews were killed or taken captive, and that 300 Jewish communities were completely destroyed.
-More recent estimates (2014) greatly reduce the number of Jews that died during the national uprising of Ukrainians to 3,000-6,000 people between the years 1648–1649; of these, 3,000-6,000 Jews were killed by Cossacks in Nemirov in May 1648 and 1,500 in Tulczyn in July 1648.
+One estimate (1996) reports that 15,000–30,000 Jews were killed or taken captive, and that 300 Jewish communities were completely destroyed.
+A 2014 estimate puts the number of Jews that died during the national uprising of Ukrainians to 18,000–20,000 people between the years 1648–1649; of these, 3,000–6,000 Jews were killed by Cossacks in Nemirov in May 1648 and 1,500 in Tulczyn in July 1648.

+In Jewish circles, this massacre became known as Gzeyres Takh Vetat, sometimes shortened to Takh Vetat (spelled in multiple ways in English.
+In גזירות ת"ח ות"ט).
+This translates to "the (evil) decrees of (years) 408 and 409" referring to the years 5408 and 5409 on the Jewish calendar, which corresponds to the years 1648 and 1649 on the non-Jewish calendar.

 Due to the widespread murders, Jewish elders at the Council of Vilna banned merrymaking by a decree on July 3, 1661: they set limitations on wedding celebrations, public drinking, fire dances, masquerades, and Jewish comic entertainers.
 Stories about massacre victims who had been buried alive, cut to pieces, or forced to kill one another spread throughout Europe and beyond.
-These stories filled many with despair and seeking relief led some to the identification of Sabbatai Zevi as the Messiah and many years later to interest in Hasidism.
+These stories filled many with despair, led others to identify Sabbatai Zevi as the Messiah,Not all scholars agree with the connection between the Jewish pogroms during the Khmelnytsky Uprising and the rise of the Sabbateans.
+Gershom Scholem, the leading scholar of the Sabbateanism movement, considers this explanation rather simplistic and proposes that the main reason for the rise of Sabbateanism is, in fact, linked to the widespread dissemination of Lurianic Kabbalah during that period. see: Scholem, Gershom (1973).
+Sabbatai Sevi: The Mystical Messiah: 1626–1676.
+London: Routledge Kegan Paul. pp 1-102 ISBN 0-7100-7703-3; and contributed in later years to growing interest in Hasidism.